kanchwala-yusuf/sitemap-generator/README.md

 # sitemap-generator

-Project **sitemap-generator** helps a user create a sitemap tree of a given website.
+Project **sitemap-generator** written in python which helps a user create a sitemap tree of a given website.

 It crawls the given website, excludes external links (outside of the website domain) and from all the crawled paths/links creates a sitemap tree.